Virtual-Viking-Longship/Ship-Annotations/annotations/anchor.md

   Anchor and Anchor Chain from Ladby ship (Nicolaysen Pl.
 V, Fig. 1)

 </div>
-Anchors were critical for controlling and docking Viking ships, especially in storms or raids.
-Anchors were used when camping aboard a ship at night or when preparing for stealthy attacks (Jesh 166).
-It is believed that viking anchors were made of iron or a composite of wood, stone, and rope.
+Anchors were critical for controlling and docking Viking ships, especially in storms or during raids.
+Anchors were used when camping aboard a ship at night or when preparing for stealthy attacks (Jesch 166).
+It is believed that Viking Age anchors were made of iron or a composite of wood, stone, and rope.
 The former would have been expensive and used on large ships while the latter would be more affordable and used on small ships (Crumlin-Pederson, 146).

 ---